Skip to main content

 While we’ve outlined some powerful use cases below, see our documentation for more advanced configuration options: Rafter CI/CD Documentation.

-Customizing Scan Triggers
+Customizing Triggers

-You can customize when scans run:
+You can customize when Rafter runs:

 # Scan on all branches